Morning Star Quilt Block: Choose Your Path to Perfect Points 🌞

 Pressing instructions are highlighted in yellow throughout this tutorial to make them easy to find.

 When instructed to press, first press the patches in the closed position just as they came off your sewing machine.
+This sets the seam, melding the fibers of the threads into the fibers of the fabric.

 I like using nested seam allowances as much as possible to make matching seams more accurate.

-Download and print paperpiecing pattern
+📥 Download and print paper piecing pattern

 Four Brave World (BW) units are needed to complete our Morning Star block.
 The sample block it is paperpieced.
 Download and print the pattern following the instructions below.